ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 When selecting reads to edit, verify the absence of errors within this buffer about the edit span (range of reference coordinates having mismatches).
 The read segment must match the reference within the span (POS - edit\_buffer, POS + edit_buffer + REF length).
 Increasing this value prevents variant conversion and/or unexpected clipping of the variant from the termini of the read under local alignment.
 Decreasing this value may be needed in cases where variants are being edited near read termini and there are no adjacent PCR amplicons to provide coverage at the position.

-4. -f, --force_edit
+4. -f, --force\_edit

-By default, sim will raise a InvalidVariantConfig Exception if the sum of variant frequencies across all variants in the input VCF exceed 1.
+By default, 'sim' will raise a InvalidVariantConfig Exception if the sum of variant frequencies across all variants in the input VCF exceed 1.
 Invalid configurations indicate that all variants may not be edited due to insufficient read depth of coverage.
 In this case, to edit as many variants as possible, provide this flag.

 InvalidVariantConfig exceptions are guaranteed to result in unedited variants if alignments from a single PCR tile are being edited.
 However, if variants are to be edited into alignments spanning multiple PCR tiles, all variants *may* be edited despite an InvalidVariantConfig exception.
 This flag is particularly useful for maximizing the number of variants edited for multi-tile alignments.

-5. -y, --random_seed
+5. -y, --random\_seed

 Integer seed to use for pseudorandom qname (read name) sampling.
 This may be used to select different reads for editing of variants.

-### call options
+### 'call' options

 1. -1, --fastq1

 R1 FASTQ of the pair.
-If using simulated data that has previously been trimmed, pass the -v/--omit trim option.
+If using simulated data that has previously been trimmed, pass the -v/--omit\_trim option.

 If -p (--primers) is provided, the read names must match either Illumina format or consist of a unique integer to facilitate primer base quality masking.